Bunkai9448/NHL-07_public/Audio-asf/Readme.md

-# Commentary & arena commentator
+# Commentary & arena commentator + SFX

-## Files in .big, Offsets in .idx
+## .asf files in .big, Offsets in .idx

 - audpbpe.big, audpbpe.idx
 - audrinke.big, audrinke.idx
+- usrdir\preload\gaudio.viv for abk files with sfx

 ## Use this to convert from asf to wav